- ABOUT US

 - COMMERCIAL FISHING

 Coastal understands the importance of community involvement in the development and delivery of programs and services for the benefit of the region.
-Our CSC staff are always available for residents inquire about any of our programs and services.
-We also have this website, a company facebook page, twitter account, quarterly newsletters, annual reports, company videos, and benefits catalogs to provide additional information.
+Our CSC staff are always available for residents to inquire about any of our programs and services.
+We also have this website, a company facebook page, quarterly newsletters, annual reports, and company videos to provide additional information.

-We encourage residents to provide input on our current programs and services, as well as ideas for new programs and services to better serve the region.
+We encourage residents to provide input on our current programs and services, as well as ideas for new programs and services to better serve the region as a whole.
 Get involved, take action, and help us provide a better future for our future generations.

-Approximately 28,000 residents reside in the 65 communities participating in the CDQ Program.
-CVRF serves 20 of the 65 communities and approximately 1/3 of the total population of CDQ residents.
-Coastal’s ability to provide programs like the many listed in this catalog comes directly from our Bering Sea Pollock, cod, and crab earnings.
-Coastal is seeking equitable allocations in the Program so that the residents of our 20 member villages will receive an equal share of CDQ Pollock, cod, and crab rather than the reduced shares we currently receive.
-With equitable CDQ allocations, CVRF will be able to do even more programs like the People Propel Program in the future.
+Approximately 26,000 residents reside in the 65 communities participating in the CDQ Program.
+CVRF serves 20 of the 65 communities and more than 1/3 of the total population of CDQ residents.
+Coastal’s ability to provide programs comes directly from our Bering Sea pollock, cod, and crab earnings.
+Coastal is seeking equitable allocations in the Program so that the residents of our 20 member villages will receive an equal share of all CDQ fisheries rather than the reduced shares we currently receive.
+With equitable CDQ allocations, CVRF will be able to provide even more opportunity for region residents to gain their economic independence.

-CVRF has a company facebook page at www.facebook.com/CoastalVillagesRegionFund and a twitter account at www.twitter.com/CoastalVillages.
-Check us out and like our facebook page and become a follower on twitter.
+CVRF has a company facebook page at www.facebook.com/CoastalVillagesRegionFund.
+Check us out and like our facebook page.

 Coastal participates in fisheries management meetings and analyzes their impact on economic development in the CVRF region.
 As a stakeholder in the Bering Sea/Aleutian Islands groundfish and crab fisheries, CVRF participates in various fishery regulatory meetings including: